The Epic Battle for Amrita: Devas vs Asuras in the Ocean Churning (Samudra Manthan)

 The Role of Kurma and Vasuki in the Churning

-The gods and asuras then wrapped the great serpent Vasuki around the mountain, with the asuras holding Vasuki’s head and the gods grasping its tail.
+The devas and asuras then wrapped the great serpent Vasuki around the mountain, with the asuras holding Vasuki’s head and the devas grasping its tail.
 The churning began, with both sides pulling at the serpent with all their might.
 The strain was so immense that Vasuki spewed fiery black vapors, filling the skies with storm clouds.
-Lightning streaked across the sky, and a heavy rain fell, rejuvenating the gods.
+Lightning streaked across the sky, and a heavy rain fell, rejuvenating the devas.
 However, beneath the ocean, chaos reigned as marine life perished and the earth itself trembled.

 The Treasures Emerge from the Ocean

-Frustrated, the gods turned to Vishnu for help.
+Frustrated, the devas turned to Vishnu for help.
 He reinvigorated them with divine energy, and their efforts were renewed.
 Soon, treasures began to emerge from the ocean.

 1. The serene moon